A Tale of Noble and Ignoble Scientists, Harvard, and the U.N.

 Andrus’ first action during the epidemic was to give a press conference.
 There he announced that one should expect many thousands of Haitians to die of cholera, and he pleaded for donations of $164 million to the U.N. and a group of 42 NGOs that he had quickly gathered under PAHO’s umbrella.

 Several times former president Preval’s government came under strong pressure from the U.N. to vaccinate the Haitian population, and every time the Haitian Ministry of Public Health refused.
 If the Ministry had acquiesced to the vaccination campaigns the U.N., via PAHO, would have purchased massive doses of the Mekalanos vaccine.
 Harvard and corporate affiliates would have made tidy profits.

 It is worthwhile to note that the source of Haiti’s cholera was identified, not by U.S. or European researchers many months after the epidemic but by Haitians at home and in the diaspora within days of the first cases of cholera.
-In an article in Axis of Logic, I argued that the epidemic had been introduced into Haiti by the U.N.
+In an earlier article, I argued that the epidemic had been introduced into Haiti by the U.N.
 Soon thereafter Mirebalais’ Mayor and other citizens brought to the press’ attention their observation that the epidemic had started downstream of the U.N. base of Nepalese soldiers in the nearby village of Meille in the Artibonite region.